center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/adfind.rst

 First, we place ``Image|endswith: '\adfind.exe'`` within the Operational and Environmental Variables level.
 While the intention of this analytic is looking for the execution of commands through this tool, this image path can be obfuscated by adversaries within the command line.
-We put the command line arguments into the Custom Software and Open Source level, since these command line arguments are specific to the tool itself.
+We put the command line arguments into the Tools Within Adversary Control level, since these command line arguments are specific to the tool itself.
 The final placement of the analytic is below.

 .. important:: This analytic can be evaded by adversaries if they rename the binary.